National Churches Trust: Presidents' Award

 The Presidents' Award for church architecture dates from 1999 and is presented on behalf of the Presidents of the Ecclesiastical Architects and Surveyors Association and the National Churches Trust.
-The award comprises a chalice and paten, originally commissioned by the Incorporated Church Building Society, and made after World War II, to be loaned to a new or seriously war damaged church.
+The award comprises a chalice and paten, originally commissioned by the Incorporated Church Building Society, and made after the Second World War, to be loaned to a new or seriously war-damaged church.
 They are lent to the winning parish to be held by them for the next year.